XRPLF/xrpl-dev-portal/docs/tutorials/javascript/send-payments/send-and-cash-checks.md

 Clone or download the [Modular Tutorial Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/js/){.github-code-download}.

-**Note:** Without the Quickstart Samples, you will not be able to try the examples that follow.
+{% admonition type="info" name="Note" %}Without the Quickstart Samples, you will not be able to try the examples that follow. {% /admonition %}

 ## Usage